 Due to this trend, ambitious students coming from high schools across the globe believe attending an Ivy League school can increase their chances of success in life.
-Unfortunately, the application process to join these elite organizations is so rigorous that only a select few make the cut.
+Unfortunately, the application process to join these elite universities is so rigorous that only a select few make the cut to experience Ivy League education.

 There are eight Ivy League schools: